la2050/archive/_projects/2016/cwc-la-building-communities-that-embrace-equity-and-address-injustice.md

   - 'Community outreach '
   - Network/relationship support
   - Quality improvement research
+project_description: >-
+  Through CWC’s school model, students learn to meaningfully connect with each other, be part of any community, and courageously decide who they are in the world and how they want the world to be.
+The goal of our race, equity and diversity project is for staff and students to realize their full potential to thrive in a diverse society.
+To achieve this ambitious goal, CWC must equip our staff with the values, skills, and tools to empower students to navigate lines of difference and build community.
 project_impact: >-
   ["College completion","College matriculation rates","District-wide graduation
   rates","Proficiency in English and Language Arts and Math","Students’